xaliq2299/Magical-popcorn-scene/README.md

 # Setup

-Clone the repo and add the VCL library in the same directory of the github clonned folder.
+ - Clone the repo and add the [VCL](https://github.com/drohmer/inf585_vcl) library in the same directory of the Github cloned folder.

-create a build directory near the src folder and cmake the cmakelist. make the file and run the executable that should be named ./magical_popcorn
+ - Make sure cmake is installed and run the following commands on your terminal

+> cd Magical-popcorn-scene/
+> mkdir build
+> cd build/
+> cmake . ./
+> make.
+> cd . .
+> ./build/magical__popcorn